Battle of Pulo Aura

-Although no warships protected the convoy, Commodore Dance knew that lookouts could, from a distance, mistake a large East Indiaman for a ship of the line.
-He had his Indiamen formed into a line of battle and raise flags that indicated his fleet included part of the Royal Navy squadron then operating in the Indian Ocean.
-Although Linois's ships were clearly superior, the British reaction unnerved Linois and he quickly broke off combat.
-Dance continued his ruse, pursuing Linois for two hours until the body of the convoy was safe.
-King George III knighted Dance for his courage and various mercantile and patriotic organisations awarded him large sums of money, while both the Emperor Napoleon and Linois's own officers personally castigated the French admiral for his failure to press the attack against a weaker and extremely valuable enemy.
+Although no warships protected the convoy, Dance knew that lookouts could mistake a large East Indiaman for a ship of the line.
+He had his Indiamen form a line of battle and raise flags suggesting his fleet included part of the Royal Navy squadron operating in the Indian Ocean.
+Although Linois's ships were clearly superior, the bold British response unsettled him, and he quickly broke off combat.
+Dance maintained the ruse, aggressively pursuing Linois for two hours until the convoy was safe.
+The successful deception ensured the valuable cargo reached Britain without loss.

+King George III knighted Dance for his courage and various mercantile and patriotic organisations awarded him large sums of money, while both Napoleon and Linois's own officers personally castigated him for his failure to press the attack against a weaker and extremely valuable enemy.
 Although he remained in command of the squadron for another two years and had some minor success against undefended merchant ships, he suffered a string of defeats and inconclusive engagements against weaker British naval forces.
 Ironically, Linois was captured at the action of 13 March 1806 by a numerically superior British battle squadron which he had mistaken for a merchant convoy.